Find out how eating disorders are diagnosed, the pitfalls you can guard against, and get tips on how to get expert care without delay.

 - Psychological changes, mood, behaviours, including any obsessions or compulsions and any self-harm.
 If he pinches at invisible flesh on his tummy, demonstrate it.
 If your child weighs himself repeatedly, say so.
 Also say if your child has been lying, hiding food, secretly exercising or trying to make himself sick.
 Describe how he resists when you try to feed him.

-- If your child vomits or uses laxatives or diuretics, make sure you talk about that, as it should prompt your doctor to begin monitoring your child without delay, whether or not he’s underweight.
+- If your child vomits or uses laxatives or diuretics or diet pills, flag that up, as your doctor should begin monitoring your child without delay, whether or not he’s underweight.

 - And finally, tell your doctor that you guess, from all the research you’ve done, that your child has an eating disorder and that you need some help urgently.